opnsense/docs/source/manual/how-tos/wireguard-s2s.rst

      **Destination**              *any*
      **Destination port**         *any*
      **Description**              *Wireguard MSS Clamping*
-     **Max mss**                  *1360 or lower, subtract at least 80 bytes from the Wireguard MTU*
+     **Max mss**                  *1360 or lower, subtract at least 60 bytes from the Wireguard MTU*
     ============================ ==================================================================================================

 - **Save** the rule, and then click **Apply Changes**

 ..
 Note::
-    By setting the Wireguard Interface MTU to 1420 and the MSS to 1360, you ensure that IPv4 and IPv6 can pass through the Wireguard tunnel without being fragmented.
-Otherwise you could get working ICMP and UDP, but some encrypted TCP sessions will refuse to work.
-It will also improve your maximum throughput.
+    By setting the Wireguard Interface MTU to 1420 (IPv6 header 40 bytes + Wireguard header 40 bytes) and the MSS to 1360 (IPv6 header 40 bytes + TCP header 20 bytes), you ensure that IPv4 and IPv6 packets can pass through the Wireguard tunnel without being fragmented.
+Otherwise some encrypted TCP sessions - especially ssh and https - will refuse to work.

 That's it!